Using the Mako Server

 mako.tracefile(name)

-Change trace name/location.
-This function enables you to dynamically change the name and/or location of the trace file in a running system.
-The argument "name" is the full trace file name including the path, which can be a relative path or an absolute path.
+Change the trace file name or location.
+This function enables you to dynamically change the trace file in a running system.
+The argument "name" is the full trace file name, including the path, which can be relative or absolute.
 The function returns true on success.
 The trace file is used by function trace(), Lua exceptions, and any traces enabled by the TraceLogger.

 mako.udb()